 (5pm)

-It was a long walk from car park to edge of Qingshui Cliff.
+It was a long walk from car park to the edge of Qingshui Cliff.
 I ran a little because it was getting dark and drizzling, remember?

 The poor weather also meant that our plan to watch sunset at Qingshui Cliff couldn’t materialize.
 To our great delight, the view at Qingshui Cliff on a cloudy day was still exceptionally beautiful.
 I’d read about its beauty but didn’t expect it to be so mesmerizing.
 No wonder it’s one of the eight wonders of Taiwan.